stephyraju/comic-character-dashboard/README.md

 This website is for people who are intersested in comic characters, this will help them to find some interesting  information about their favorite characters.

 Using D3, Dc, and Crossfilter, all charts (except scatter plot) will filter the required data for the user.

+The dashboard offers short cuts to reset all data with icons.
+The user will then be led to the relevant section via smooth scrolling.

+For ease of navigation, the top section and also each graph (except scatterplot) has reset icon or reset button, as well as a 'back to top' arrow at the bottom of the page.

 ### User Story